Saleable Pricing

 If you would like to discuss any of the above points with me further, or if you need help or have any questions in general, click here to get in touch with me.

-In order to determine where our home fits among the comparables in the market, we need to understand its value and how valuable it is compared to those comparables.
+In order to determine where our home sits among the competition, i.e. the comparables, in the market, we need to understand its value and how valuable it is compared to those comparables.
 This means that we need to consider the contributing factors that make up the value of our home.

 So if you want to understand the value of our home, particularly the contributing factors that make up its value, come join me in the next section.